Meet the All-Civilian Crew of Inspiration4

 Astronauts are accustomed to celebrity status, and Jared Isaacman, 41, is learning that truth first-hand.
 Isaacman is the billionaire CEO of Shift4 Payments, an online payment company, who bought all four seats aboard a SpaceX Crew Dragon spacecraft and, come September, will command Inspiration4, the first orbital space mission crewed entirely by non-professional astronauts.

 But if Isaacman’s name is becoming increasingly well-known in space circles, those of the other crew members are less so.
 Here’s a look at who they are, how they were selected to make their improbable journey, and what they hope to accomplish while aloft.
-(TIME Studios is producing a documentary series on the Inspiration4 mission.)

 Sian Proctor